Adam McKay: Saturday Night Live

 McKay originally auditioned for Saturday Night Live to be an onscreen performer, but did not make the cut.
 However, the scripts he submitted earned him a job as a writer in 1995.
 Within a year, McKay became head writer at age 28, a position he held until 1999.
 He also directed a number of short films for the show, including the original SNL Digital Shorts.
 McKay encouraged his Second City friend Tina Fey to submit some of her scripts to Saturday Night Live, and she later succeeded him as head writer.
-Though McKay was never an actual SNL cast member, he did make several on-camera appearances over the years and had a recurring role as an obnoxious audience member "Keith" who would often shout insults at the celebrity hosts during their opening monologue.
 Despite no longer being head writer, McKay would remain at SNL as a regular writer until 2001, where he would depart from the series, after six years.
-In his final two years of tenure at SNL, he requested and earned a credit as “Coordinator of Falconry”, an honorific credit.
+In his final two years of tenure at SNL, he requested and earned a credit as "Coordinator of Falconry", an honorific credit.

 Shortly after leaving SNL, McKay teamed up with comedian Will Ferrell to form production company Gary Sanchez Productions and write the comedy films Anchorman: The Legend of Ron Burgundy (2004), Talladega Nights: The Ballad of Ricky Bobby (2006), Step Brothers (2008), and The Other Guys (2010), all of which he also directed, produced and made cameo appearances in as an actor.
 Ferrell and McKay co-produced the HBO series Eastbound & Down.

 McKay was one of the writers for the film The Campaign (2012), and produced the film Daddy's Home (2015), the latter of which reunited The Other Guys stars Ferrell and Mark Wahlberg, and was directed by Sean Anders.
 McKay also rewrote the script for the Marvel Studios feature film Ant-Man, directed by Peyton Reed; McKay had initially been in talks to direct the film following Edgar Wright's departure, but opted not to out of respect for Wright.
 McKay also worked with Reed, Paul Rudd, Gabriel Ferrari and Andrew Barrer on Ant-Man and the Wasp to flesh out the story.
 He has also expressed interest in helming a Silver Surfer movie for Marvel Studios.